 This is Brain Friendly tip #2 from Thomas Armstrong’s book, The Power of the Adolescent Brain. www.ASCD.org

-Armstrong lists 6 ways that teachers can give students real world work experiences ….:
+Armstrong lists 4 ways that teachers can give students opportunities to move while they are learning:

 Points to Ponder and Discuss: